Owning your own gym is a pipe dream of many trainers – I’m one of the lucky ones living the dream.

 When thinking about population consider how many people you can realistically and safely service within your space.
 Also, do you plan on capping your classes or will you leave it open?
 Both of these are important to consider and determine whether you’ll need more or less equipment.

 When it comes to demographics I am referring to males vs. females, younger vs. older, general exerciser vs. serious athlete.
 Pin pointing these exact demographics can be difficult if you are just starting out.
-According to Zen Planner’s 2016 Affiliate Benchmark Report comprised of data from their CrossFit gym owners, 53% of members were female and 47% were male.
 You can probably assume an even split for gender, but identifying the needs of the members you are serving will allow you to decide on types, quantities, and variety of equipment needed to service them.
 For example, for if you’re servicing athletes you’ll probably want to consider sleds and plyometric equipment, while you can probably go with basic strength training equipment for the generalist.

 2.What programs do you plan to offer?

-At our gym, obviously, we wanted to offer CrossFit.
-Every WOD consists of a group warm up, stretching and mobility; skill work, the workout, and individual cool down.
-CrossFit was and will continue to be our primary program, but over time (and gradually) we’ve added Weight Lifting, and our endurance program, ShRED.
+At our gym we wanted to offer group boot camps/cross training workouts.
+Every workout consists of a group warm up, stretching and mobility; skill work, the workout, and individual cool down.
+Boot Camps will continue to be our primary program, but over time (and gradually) we’ve added Weight Lifting, and our endurance program, ShRED.
 Each of these classes has different focuses, but at the same time they also share many of the same equipment needs.

 3.What type of support programs would you like to offer?